 Aristotle was more interested in science than Socrates or Plato, maybe because his father was a doctor.
 He wanted to use Socrates’ logical methods to figure out how the real world worked; therefore Aristotle is really the father of today’s scientific method.

 Aristotle may have been the first person to suggest (correctly) that the way your eyes worked was that light bounced off objects into your eyes.
 He figured this out by using a camera obscura – an early kind of camera invented in China, about fifty years before Aristotle used it.

 As Aristotle noticed, the bigger the box for your camera obscura, the bigger the image will be.
 Experiments with the camera obscura convinced Aristotle that your eyes worked like the camera obscura – as indeed they do.

 Aristotle was especially interested in biology, in classifying plants and animals in a way that would make sense.
 This is part of the Greek impulse to make order out of chaos: to take the chaotic natural world and impose a man-made order on it.

-When Alexander was traveling all over West Asia, he sent messengers to bring strange plants back to Aristotle for his studies (perhaps in some ways imitating the gardens of the Assyrian kings).
-Aristotle also tried to create order in peoples’ governments.
-He created a classification system of monarchies, oligarchies, tyrannies, democracies and republics that we still use today.
+When Alexander of Macedon was traveling all over West Asia, he sent messengers to bring any strange plants he found back to Aristotle for his studies (perhaps in some ways imitating the gardens of the Assyrian kings).

 Learn by doing: find ten different kinds of plants outside and draw them